Spin-polarized transport and quantum phase transitions in one-dimensional superconductor-ferromagnetic insulator heterostructures: Abstract

 \section{Abstract}

-We theoretically propose a one-dimensional electronic nanodevice inspired in recently fabricated semiconductor-superconductor-ferromagnetic insulator (SE-SC-FMI) hybrid heterostructures, and investigate its zero-temperature transport properties.
-While previous related studies have primarily focused on the potential for generating topological superconductors hosting Majorana fermions, we propose an alternative application: using these hybrids to explore controllable quantum phase transitions (QPTs) detectable through transport measurements.
-Our study highlights two key differences from existing devices: first, the length of the FMI layer is shorter than that of the SE-SC heterostructure, introducing an inhomogeneous Zeeman interaction with significant effects on the induced Andreev bound states (ABS).
+We theoretically propose a one-dimensional electronic nanodevice inspired in recently fabricated semiconductor-superconductor-ferromagnetic insulator (SE-SC-FMI) hybrid heterostructures, and investigate its subgap transport properties.
+While previous related studies have primarily focused on the potential for generating topological superconductors hosting Majorana fermions, we propose an alternative application for these devices: to generate tunable spin-polarized Andreev bound states (ABS) with potential uses in the design of spintronic devices.
+The proposed setup allows to controllably explore and detect the subgap ABS and to identify the associated spin- and parity-changing transitions in tunel transport experiments.
+Our study highlights two key differences from existing devices: first, the length of the FMI layer must be shorter than that of the SE-SC heterostructure, introducing an inhomogeneous Zeeman interaction with significant effects on the induced ABS.
 Second, we focus on semiconductor nanowires with minimal or no Rashba spin-orbit interaction, allowing for the induction of spin-polarized ABS and high-spin quantum ground states.
-We show that the device can be tuned across spin- and fermion parity-changing QPTs by adjusting the FMI layer length orange and/or by applying a global backgate voltage, with zero-energy crossings of subgap ABS as signatures of these transitions.
-Our findings suggest that these effects are experimentally accessible and offer a robust platform for studying quantum phase transitions in hybrid nanowires.
+We show that the device can be tuned across spin- and fermion parity-changing transitions by adjusting the FMI layer length and/or by applying a global back gate voltage, with zero-energy crossings of subgap ABS as signatures of these transitions.
+Our findings suggest that these effects are experimentally accessible and offer a robust platform for studying and controlling spin-polarized ABS and quantum phase transitions in hybrid nanowires.